winter-b/grafana-prometheus-discord-metrics-bot/README.md

 from root of the directory or anywhere idgaf i am not your dad

 Access exposed metrics at localhost:8080/metrics, prometheus at localhost:9090 and grafana at localhost:3000

+## TODO

+1. Add example dashboard in grafana

+2. Add tracking of user playing activity using Discord presnece

+3. Track for how long activity state goes unchanged